Payment by Text: How It Works and Why You Should Offer It

 The customer journey has multiple touchpoints, one of them being the checkout process.
 Consumers are familiar with online payment options, and an increasing number would like to pay by SMS should the opportunity be presented to them.

-SMS mobile payments can be used in various ways, from serving payment reminders and collecting debts to providing a frictionless checkout (the latter can hugely enhance the customer experience).
+Text-to-pay can be used in various ways, from serving payment reminders and collecting debts to providing a smooth checkout and payment experience, which can hugely enhance the customer experience.

 An SMS payment gateway offers several benefits for businesses too.
 It encourages payments to be made in a timely fashion, thus improving cash flow – and can also help boost agent productivity (especially if texts are used to chase payments).